Ballet for Seniors

 Celebrate your achievements

-We’re about to embark on one the best times of year – it’s time to start thinking about ballet exams!
+We’re about to embark on one of the best times of the year!

-Assessments should be an exciting, satisfying, and rewarding experience for all students.
-Our aim is to help students reach goals and enjoy the process of getting there.
-Assessments also help build self-confidence, motivation, and offer internationally recognised qualifications in dance.
+Assessments are an exciting and satisfying experience for students.
+They help build self-confidence, motivation, and offer internationally recognised qualifications in dance.

 Assessments are not compulsory, but we do encourage you to consider them.